lsst-dm/dm_dev_guide/coding/python_testing.rst

 This page provides technical guidance to developers writing unit tests for DM's Python code base.
 See :doc:`unit_test_policy` for an overview of LSST Stack testing.
-LSST tests should be written using the :mod:`unittest` framework, with default test discovery, and should support being run using the `pytest`_ test runner and from the command line.
+LSST tests should be written using the :mod:`unittest` framework, with default test discovery, and should support being run using the `pytest`_ test runner as well as from the command line.
 If you want to jump straight to a full example of the standard LSST Python testing boilerplate without reading the background, read the :ref:`section on memory testing <py-test-mem>` later in this document.

 .. _SQR-012: http://sqr-012.lsst.io